Youth vote an unpredictable factor in UK election

 Labour is offering a second referendum, with a choice between a softer form of Brexit and Remain, with millions of EU nationals added to the franchise.

-"Issues young people care about the most are Brexit, the climate crisis, and the NHS," said Mr Johnny Lucas, spokesman for For our Future's Sake (FFS), a student campaign for a second referendum.
+"Issues young people care about the most are Brexit, the climate crisis and the NHS," said Mr Johnny Lucas, spokesman for For our Future's Sake (FFS), a student campaign for a second referendum, referring to the National Health Service public healthcare system.

 Brexit is especially a major factor among those who could not vote in 2017, he added.